The Exoscale Flexible Storage template aims at empowering users to manage their instance’s disk/storage as they deem fit, by providing:

 root@storage:~#

-(from now on and for the sake of readability, we’ll suppress the root@storage:...# command prompt in shell commands examples)
+(For the sake of readability, we will hide the root@storage:...# command prompt in further shell commands examples.)

-Thanks to the Linux Logical Volume Manager (LVM) as well as following the Linux Filesystem Hierarchy Standard (FHS) and best-recommended practices, the Exoscale Flexible Storage template’s initial partitioning separates a few system, ext4-formatted partitions, namely / (root), /var, /tmp (as well as /boot and /boot/efi):
+Thanks to the Linux Logical Volume Manager (LVM), as well as following the Linux Filesystem Hierarchy Standard (FHS) and general best practices, the flexible storage template’s initial partitioning separates a few systems.
+These are ext4-formatted partitions, namely / (root), /var, /tmp (as well as /boot and /boot/efi):

 # List block devices (disks/partitions)